shaquillehinds/react-native-bottom-sheet/README.md

 - 🎯 **Multiple Snap Points** - Define custom snap positions as percentages of screen height
 - 📱 **Keyboard Aware** - Intelligent keyboard avoidance with per-input customization
 - 🎨 **Fully Customizable** - Style every aspect from bumper to backdrop
-- 🔄 **Portal Support** - Optional portal rendering for complex navigation hierarchies
+- 🔄 **Portal System** - Renders at app root level above navigation with `BottomSheetPortalProvider`
+- 🎪 **Advanced Portal APIs** - Manual portal control with `useBottomSheetPortal` and `useBottomSheetPortalComponent`
-- 📜 **Scrollable Content** - Built-in FlatList and ScrollView components with proper gesture handling
+- 📜 **Scrollable Content** - Built-in FlatList and ScrollView components with proper gesture handlin
 - ⚡ **High Performance** - Optimized animations using `useImperativeHandle` for render isolation
 - 🎭 **Modal & Inline Modes** - Use as a full modal or inline component
 - 🔒 **Type Safe** - Full TypeScript support with comprehensive type definitions